Florida House passes GOP 15-week abortion ban

 Near the end of the House debate, a group of activists in the House gallery broke out into a chant of “my body, my choice,” forcing the chamber to pause before lawmakers cast their votes.

-Gov. Ron DeSantis, a Republican, has previously signaled his support for the proposal.
+Gov Ron DeSantis, a Republican, has previously signalled his support for the proposal.
 The bill now moves to the Republican-controlled Senate.

 Register for free to continue reading